STJRush/handycode/Python Game 3rd Year CBA/readme.md

 - Use pygame to make a minimap to keep track of your location
 - Use an LLM to make realistic chat with an NPC or boss

+### THAR BE DRAGONS!

+Here are some pitfalls that some students have had in the past:

+- Do not add more than 3 main locations.
+Adding further locations will gets no more marks. (that's not counting the secret area with the boss fight).
+Adding 5 more stabilizers to your bike will not help.

+- Don't do any music or sounds or fancy things until the 7 main requirments above are complete.